Thinking of visiting South Africa with kids and wondering if it’s a good idea, what to expect, or where to go? This guide is for you!

 The weather was good and we could see that the Table Mountain Aerial Cableway was open, so we headed there.

-TIP: Table Mountain is not always easy to visit as the top is often hidden in the clouds or the wind is too strong, and the gondola doesn’t run in bad weather.
-So if you are in Cape Town for just a few days, you should keep an eye on it and go there as soon as you get the chance.
+TIP: Table Mountain is not always easy to visit and you can’t really plan this in advance.
+This is because the top of the mountain is often hidden in the clouds or the wind is too strong and the gondola doesn’t run in bad weather.
+So if you are in Cape Town for just a few days, you should keep an eye on the mountain and go there as soon as you get the chance.

 DAY 2: Simon’s Town Penguin Colony, Cape Peninsula and Cape of Good Hope, Chapman’s Peak Drive